-- Do not complete for E. Enter "o." - Report the total number of days, Monday through Friday, during the school year for which the member performed duties requiring licensure. - Do not include: - unpaid snow days - days during which only extra duties not requiring licensure were performed - unpaid holidays and vacations - Saturdays, unless the day qualifies as a day of service and the service was required due to a lawful day of attendance - days paid by lump sum but not worked, such as accumulated vacation and sick days or contract buy-outs - paid leaves of absence when a member is not using his or her accumulated vacation, sick leave, or personal leave days - Credit is granted for each day or partial day worked.
+- Do not complete for E. Enter "o." - Report the total number of days, Monday through Friday, during the school year for which the member performed duties requiring licensure. - Do not include: - unpaid snow days - days during which only extra duties not requiring licensure were performed - unpaid holidays and vacations - Saturdays, unless the day qualifies as a day of service and the service was required due to a lawful day of attendance - days paid by lump sum but not worked, such as accumulated vacation and sick days or contract buy-outs - Credit is granted for each day or partial day worked.
 Do not combine partial days into full day equivalents.